IgniteUI/igniteui-docfx/en/components/geo-map-type-shape-polyline-series.md

 mentionedTypes: ['XamGeographicMap', 'ShapefileConverter', 'Series']
 ---

-# Angular Using Shape Polyline Series
+# Angular Geographic Polyline Map

-Use the Angular map component's [`IgxGeographicPolylineSeriesComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxgeographicpolylineseriescomponent.html) to display geo-spatial data using polylines in a geographic context.
+In Angular map component, you can use the [`IgxGeographicPolylineSeriesComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxgeographicpolylineseriescomponent.html) to display geo-spatial data using polylines in a geographic context.
 This type of geographic series is often used to render roads or connections between geographic locations such as cities or airports.

-## Angular Using Shape Polyline Series Example
+## Angular Geographic Polyline Map Example

 <code-view style="height: 500px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"